InspiredBlue/practices/README.md

 ## Languages and Frameworks

-To develop our products we use some languages as `Javascript`, `Typescript` and frameworks like:
+To develop our products we use some languages such as `Javascript`, `Typescript` and frameworks like:
 - [NodeJS](https://nodejs.org)
 - [ReactJS](https://reactjs.org)
 - [ReactNative](https://reactnative.dev)